fjarri-attic/brain/documentation.rst

 The next function is `modify()`_; it allows us to change the contents of the object.

- >>> conn.modify(id1, 2, ['a'])
+ >>> conn.modify(id1, ['a'], 2)
  >>> data1 = conn.read(id1)
  >>> print(data1)
  {'a': 2, 'b': 1.345}

-Its first argument is object ID, second one is the value to store (can be either some simple type or data structure) and the third one is the "path" to some place inside object.
+Its first argument is object ID, second one is is the `path`_ to some place inside object and the third one is the value to store (can be either some simple type or data structure).
 Path is a list, whose elements can be strings, integers or Nones.
 String element corresponds to key in dictionary, integer to list index, and None to list mask.